Edna Karr High School: History

 The school began operation in 1964 as a junior high school.
 It was named after Edna Karr, an educator who served as a teacher and administrator in the Algiers community.
 About 18 months after the (mid-school-year) opening of the new junior high, Hurricane Betsy struck as the 1965-66 school year was starting.
 Local schools were closed for several days, in part because local electric power had not been restored.
 In addition, Karr's beautiful gym floor was ruined; blowing rain had pounded in through broken windows, and the inundated wood flooring buckled like an accordion.
 When school restarted, physical education classes were held outdoors until the floor had been replaced.

-Until 1990, Edna Karr operated as a typical junior high serving grades 7 through 9, with an academic program that included regular education, special education, and gifted education.
-In 1990 the Orleans Parish School Board voted to change Edna Karr into a junior/senior high magnet school.
+Until 1990, Edna Karr operated as a junior high serving grades 7 through 9, with an academic program that included regular education, special education, and gifted education.
+In May 1990, the Orleans Parish School Board voted to change Edna Karr into a junior/senior high magnet school.
 This was at the behest of community activists.
 As a result, significant changes took place: upper grade levels, new courses, and high school traditions were added.
 In addition, policies and procedures were written for magnet school clientele.
+Starting with the 1991 school year, grades ten, eleven and twelve would be added over the next three years and the school graduated its first senior class in May 1993.

-In the years since 1990, Karr completed its Southern Association of Colleges and Schools (SACS) 10-Year Update in 1998.
+In the years since Karr became a high school, it completed its Southern Association of Colleges and Schools (SACS) 10-Year Update in 1998.
 In 2000 and again in 2005, Edna Karr earned the National Blue Ribbon Schools of Excellence Recognition.

 All of this changed in the autumn of 2005 after Hurricane Katrina.
 With the creation of the Algiers Charter Schools Association, Edna Karr was one of the first six public schools to reopen in the city of New Orleans (December 15, 2005).
 Edna Karr reopened as a senior high charter school serving grades 9 through 12.
 Under the ACSA charter, Edna Karr once again has open enrollment and is therefore open to all students who live in Orleans Parish.

 Edna Karr will complete a brand new campus by October 2019.
 The project is estimated to cost $48.9 million.